Skip to main content

 Is there anything more adorable than a kitten whose eyes haven’t opened yet?
 That’s debatable.
 Although scientists have found that puppies are marginally cuter than kittens, cat people strongly disagree.
 Whether you’re a dog person or a lifelong cat aficionado, there’s something about tiny kittens that tugs at the heartstrings.

 Have you ever wondered, “When do kittens open their eyes?
 What happens if they open their eyes too early?”
 You’re not alone.
-We’re here with the scoop on what veterinarians have to say about when kittens open their eyes, why you should never force a kitten to open their eyes too early, and what happens if your newborn kittens eyes open ahead of schedule.
+We’re here with the scoop on what veterinarians have to say about when kittens first look at the world, why you should never force a kitten to open their eyes too early, and what happens if your newborn kitten’s eyes open ahead of schedule.

-Two people holding a tiny gray and white kitten whose eyes haven't opened yet.
+Two people holding a tiny gray and white kitten whose eyes haven't opened yet

 When do baby kittens open their eyes?

 Kittens are born blind and deaf, but their eyes open within the first two weeks of life.
 This usually happens when kittens are between 8 and 12 days old.
-Your new fur baby will have bright blue eyes when they first open, but their eye color is very likely to change as they age.
+Your new fur baby will have bright blued eyes when they first open, but their eye color is very likely to change as they age.
 However, cats with solid white or light fur are more likely to retain their baby blues, as the gene responsible for their white coloration is a dominant trait.

 Is it bad if a kitten opens its eyes too early?

 While kittens usually open their eyes in the first week or two of life, it’s not unheard of for kittens to open their eyes as early as 3 days old.
-The newborn kittens’ eyes are extremely sensitive to light, and young kittens are especially susceptible to eye infections.
+The newborn kittens’ eyes are extremely sensitive to light, and young kittens are especially prone to eye infections.
 If your kitten opens her eyes when she’s only a few days old, she may suffer lasting damage to her vision.

 Contact your veterinarian and keep your baby kitten in a dark room to protect her sensitive eyes.
 A kitten’s vision and hearing are weak at first, but your fur baby will develop night vision six times greater than ours, along with extremely keen hearing, within a matter of weeks.